 The right of assembly is closely linked to its more famous companion in the First Amendment to the U.S. Constitution: freedom of speech.
-Both rights have been at the heart of controversies for much of our country’s history, from picketing strikers in the 1930s to civil rights sit-ins in the 1960s, from KKK rallies in the 1920s to white supremacist marches in the 2010s.
+Both rights have been at the heart of controversies for much of our country’s history, from picketing strikers in the 1930s to civil rights sit-ins in the 1960s, from KKK rallies in the 1920s to white supremacist marches (and riots) in the 21st Century.
 But the right to gather with others isn’t limited to political protests.
-It can also include simply hanging out with friends in public—or, as the U.S. Supreme Court put it, the “freedom to loiter for innocent purposes” (Chicago v.
-Morales, 527 U.S. 41 (1999)).
+It can also include simply hanging out with friends in public.

 No First Amendment rights are absolute, but the right to gather is the only one that includes the most important limit in the actual words of the amendment: “the right of the people peaceably to assemble.”
 That means law enforcement may break up any gathering that has turned violent or raises a “clear and present danger” of violence or disorder (Cantwell v.
 Connecticut, 310 U.S. 296 (1940)).
 The “clear and present danger” standard is a particularly high hurdle for government officials to overcome if they want to prevent planned gatherings ahead of time.

 Violence or the threat of violence isn’t the only limit on the right of assembly.
 Authorities may also prevent or stop gatherings that clearly pose other immediate threats to public safety.
 Police routinely arrest protestors who block traffic in freeways or bridges.
 That’s generally allowed, because maintaining public safety involves keeping streets open and traffic moving.